olivierverdier/zsh-git-prompt/README.md

 ## Install

 1. Clone this repository somewhere on your hard drive.
-2. Source the file `zshrc.sh` from your `~/.zshrc` config file, and configure your prompt.
+2. Source the file `git-prompt.plugin.zsh` from your `~/.zshrc` config file, and configure your prompt.
 So, somewhere in `~/.zshrc`, you should have:

     ```sh
-    source path/to/zshrc.sh
+    source path/to/git-prompt.plugin.zsh
     # an example prompt
     PROMPT='%B%m%~%b$(git_super_status) %# '
     ```